Frequently Asked Questions

 HOW LONG DO I STAY AT THE BIRTH CENTER AFTER THE BIRTH?

-The usual length of stay is four to six hours.
+The usual length of stay is about four hours.
 By that time, we know you’re stable and we’ve taught you how to care for yourself and your baby.
 Most families are ready to go home and climb into their own bed and sleep by then.
-We teach you about any danger signs and are available 24/7 to address any questions or concerns you might have.
+We are also available 24/7 to address any questions or concerns you might have.

 HOW DO I GET A BIRTH CERTIFICATE FOR MY BABY?